mriopedre/pucker_analysis/README.md

 Python code to calculate puckering of monosaccharides in an MD trajectory.
 Specially tuned for charmm36m forcefield and iduronic acid monosaccharides, but adjustable to any use.

+Some of the functions are inspired and adapted from Balogh, G. et al. (2021)'s implementation, available at  https://doi.org/10.1021/acs.jcim.1c00200

 # WARNING - the trajectory should be made whole before analysis (gmx editconf -pbc mol)

 #Example usage: